1 Samuel 14

 1 Samuel 14:1-14Jonathan and His Armorbearer - Faith Without Permission

-1And it came to pass upon a day, that Jonathan the son of Saul said unto his armorbearer, Come, and let us go over to the Philistines' garrison, that is on the other side: but he told not his father.
+1Now it came to pass upon a day, that Jonathan the son of Saul said unto the young man that bare his armour, Come, and let us go over to the Philistines’ garrison, that is on the other side.
+But he told not his father.

 The Philistines held a garrison on the other side of the valley - a military stronghold, a place of enemy power.
 Meanwhile, Saul tarries in Gibeah "under a pomegranate tree at Migron with 600 men."
 He is waiting, hesitating, seeking counsel from Ahijah the priest.
-Jonathan does not wait.
-He moves.
+Jonathan moves.

 Jonathan invites his armorbearer - a man of no rank, no voice in councils, no claim to authority.
 Yet Jonathan trusts him.
 And the armorbearer will prove worthy.
 This is what Saul has never learned: that the smallest man, standing with you in faith, is a greater army than all the soldiers of the kingdom.